 This year, 20 students participated in the competition.
 Winning essays were separated into three categories: creator, innovator and inspired.
 Judges awarded four students perfect scores this year.

 Participants were recognized at an awards breakfast Thursday, March 24.
 The event began with a moment of silence for Harlamert who passed away Sept.
 29, 2021 at the age of 91.
 OSF Chair Linda Woods and OSF Grants Co-Chair Ashley Coyne, along with OHS business teacher Natalie Johnston presented winning students with their certificates and financial awards.
 In addition to students and families, Irv Harlamert’s son, Bruce Harlamert, OHS Principal Dr. Paul Waller and Oakwood Schools Superintendent Dr. Kyle Ramey attended the breakfast to show their support of the students and the program.

 Creators ($150 each)

-This annual competition emphasizes the importance of the entrepreneurial spirit on the success of our society and encourages students to explore and understand the experience of entrepreneurs.
-Irv wanted to give back to the Oakwood Schools because of the education he and his children received.
+This annual competition administered by The Oakwood Schools Foundation thanks to the generosity of Irvin Harlamert, JD (OHS class of 1948), emphasizes the importance of the entrepreneurial spirit on the success of our society and encourages students to explore and understand the experience of entrepreneurs.

 The competition was first held in 2010 and is open to all students at Oakwood High School.
-Each year $5,000 in prize money is awarded.
+Prize money will be awarded.

 The stereotypical profile of an entrepreneur—a male businessman who started his own company and has become extraordinarily wealthy—no longer applies.
 Entrepreneurs are male and female, young and old, involved in both vocations and avocations.
 Success is no longer defined largely by an accumulation of wealth, but can be measured in many other ways.